 Beach/park access: Georgia Veterans State Park

-Nearby services and amenities: Marinas, golf course, biking trails, picnic amenities, restaurants, bar and grills, archery range, air rifle range
+Nearby services and amenities: Marinas, boat launches, golf course, biking trails, picnic amenities, restaurants, bar and grills, archery range, air rifle range, gift shop

 Where to stay: Resorts, motels, bed and breakfasts, campgrounds, RV parks